-As a result of these changes, our base case valuation of Kazia has increased to \$56m (previously \$53m) or \$11.10/ADR undiluted (vs \$10.88 per ADR) and \$10.59/ADR after diluting for options and convertible notes.
-Note that the per-ADR value does not account for the Glioblast milestone payment (\$1.0m of shares) potentially payable in FY21 on successful completion of Phase II.
-Kazia's primary listing is on the ASX under the code KZA; each NASDAQ-listed ADR represents 10 ordinary shares.
-Our undiluted base case valuation equals A\$1.46 per ASX-listed ordinary share at current exchange rates
+As a result of these changes, our base case valuation of Kazia has increased to A\$73m (previously A\$69m) or A\$1.46/share undiluted (vs A\$1.43 per consolidated share) and A\$1.47/share after diluting for options and convertible notes.
+Note that the per-share value does not account for the Glioblast milestone payment (A\$1.25m of shares) potentially payable in FY21 on successful completion of Phase II.
+Kazia is also listed on NASDAQ under the code KZIA, with each NASDAQ-listed ADR representing 10 ordinary shares.
+Our undiluted base case valuation equals US\$11.10 per ADR at current exchange rates.

-Our base case valuation assumes a 40% likelihood that GDC-0084 is out-licensed to a marketing partner in 2021 after reporting positive PFS data from the Phase II trial, in a deal that includes \$20m upfront and \$120m in clinical and regulatory milestone payments.
-We also assume that Kazia pays a royalty of 10% of net sales to Genentech and that global sales for GBM reach \$1,050m in 2030.
+Our base case valuation assumes a 40% likelihood that GDC-0084 is out-licensed to a marketing partner in 2021 after reporting positive PFS data from the Phase II trial, in a deal that includes US\$20m upfront and US\$120m in clinical and regulatory milestone payments.
+We also assume that Kazia pays a royalty of 10% of net sales to Genentech and that global sales for GBM reach US\$1,050m in 2030.

 Our valuation is based on a risk-adjusted discounted cash flow model.
 Our cash flow forecasts extend to 2035, but do not include any terminal valuation and apply a 12.5% discount rate.
-In calculating the diluted NPV/ADR, we assume that the \$0.4m remaining balance of the Triaxial convertible note is converted to 1.9m shares on completion of Phase II trials in 2021 (the \$1.1m convertible note was issued as part of the purchase of Triaxial and its third-generation benzopyran technology, \$0.7m was converted in H117, \$0.1m was extinguished as part of the settlement with Noxopharm).
+In calculating the diluted NPV/share, we assume that the A\$0.5m remaining balance of the Triaxial convertible note is converted to 1.9m shares on completion of Phase II trials in 2021 (the A\$1.5m convertible note was issued as part of the purchase of Triaxial and its third-generation benzopyran technology, A\$0.9m was converted in H117, A\$0.14m was extinguished as part of the settlement with Noxopharm).